leedavis81/drest/_posts/2013-06-13-service-actions.markdown

 ####Triggering a handle
-For PUT/PATCH/POST requests that have a handle function registered then you may want to trigger this from your service action. to so this simply pass in your entity into the **runHandle($entity)** method.
+For PUT/PATCH/POST requests that have a handle function registered then you may want to trigger this from your service action.
+To so this simply pass in your entity object instance into the **runHandle($entity)** method.
 If a handle isn't registered, nothing will be called.

 {% highlight php %}
-// Either fetch $object from your entity manager [PUT/PATCH], or instantiate it [POST]
+// this can be either an newly created instance of the entity object,
+// or one fetched through the doctrine entity manager using "ORM\Query::HYDRATE_OBJECT"
 $this->runHandle($object);
  {% endhighlight %}

+Note: The default "postElement" action will instantiate an instance of your entity, be sure not to mix behaviours in a handle method that should go into \__construct().